JellyRollJunior/shisa-todo-list/README.md

   - 2f. deleting subtask
 - 3. Work on one issue at a time.
 Adding many features at once leads to confusion!
 - 4. Good practice: Listening to "submit" event on form instead of "click" event on submit button
+- 5. First time working with JSON during web development.
+Not sure about best practices for processing JSON

 ## Bug Analysis
 - Issue: Delete current rendered project will crash app [Time: 1.5 hours]